databrary/design/wireframe-presentation.md

 - user authorization
 - [image: investigator dashboard](./investigator-dashboard.png)
 - [ ]: I'd like these to be icons/stills of studies under specific feeds rather than tables: "In My Lab", "From Rick Gilmore", "New walking Studies". can pull at least 5 stills from http://www.psych.nyu.edu/adolph/index.php?page=research
+- [ ]: please provide links to stills. following link above I found two images that might be useful for "Adolph walking" search results.
+Also, need stills for dashboard.

 REQUEST INPUT : Blank study page (base on Study page)